-Use the following tips as your home maintenance checklist for winterizing your home:
+Use the following tips as your home maintenance checklist for winterizing the interior and exterior of your home:

 Check the Exterior, Doors, and Windows

 - Inspect exterior for crevice cracks and exposed entry points around pipes; seal them.

 - Use weather stripping around doors to prevent cold air from entering the home and caulk windows.

 - Check all the weather stripping around windows and doorframes for leaks to prevent heat loss and replace if necessary.

 - Examine wooden window frames for signs of rot or decay.
 Repair or replace framing to maintain structural integrity.

 - Switch out summer screens doors with storm doors.
 If you have storm windows, install them.

 - Seal drafty doors and windows.
 Caulk inside and out, where necessary, to keep heat from escaping.